edgio-docs/edgio-docs/guides/layer0_migration.md

 After April 13th, you'll login to a new Layer0 branded console at [app.layer0.co]() instead of [moovweb.app]() but can continue to use the same login method and credentials you use today.
 We look forward to launching this new branding with you!

-IMPORTANT: Moovweb XDN v2 and earlier operated on Node 12.
+**IMPORTANT**: Moovweb XDN v2 and earlier operated on Node 12.
 Layer0 v3 now requires Node 14.
 See below on steps to upgrade your Node version.

 ## What will change automatically?